xcode88/fno-pre-req/README.md

 [IDX_OPT.toml](https://xcode88.github.io/fno-pre-req/IDX_OPT.toml)

 The above files are scheduled to be updated every morning 8:30 AM.
-You can use them by simply downloading and storing them post that.
+You can use them by simply downloading and storing them somwhere in your project structure.